yunji0387/django-commands/README.md

        return HttpResponse("Product Found")
    ```
   - Custom page error handling (in views.py)
-    1. First in settings.py set DEBUG to FALSE
+    1. First in settings.py set DEBUG to FALSE and add '*' to the ALLOWED_HOSTS to include all possible hosts.
        ```python
        #settings.py
        # SECURITY WARNING: don't run with debug turned on in production!
        DEBUG=FALSE
+       ALLOWED_HOSTS = ['*']
        ```
     2. ...
   - Exception Classes